Foreigner in My Own Country: 5 Shocking Culture Contrasts

-Feeling like a foreigner in my own country is a strange, surreal experience — and that’s exactly where I find myself after 10 years of living in Barcelona, Spain.
-Heading back to Los Angeles to visit family, I realized I’m genuinely anxious about returning to a place that should feel like home.
-After a decade abroad, America feels different in ways I never anticipated.
+Feeling like a foreigner in my own country is a strange, surreal experience — and that’s exactly where I find myself going home after 10 years abroad in Barcelona, Spain.
+Heading back to Los Angeles to visit family and going home after 10 years abroad, I realized I’m genuinely anxious about returning to a place that should feel like home.
+America feels different in ways I never anticipated.
 In this video, I break down 5 real culture shocks I’m bracing for before I even land.

 Feeling Like a Foreigner in My Own Country